xyzhengg/Wordle-Project/README.md

 15. DONE Update instructions modal with pictures and instructions on points system
 16. Change alert word not real to a modal
 14. Delay for winner and loser and xin yu functions
-17. Add modal for when guessing the same word already guessed - maybe this can be part of the settings?
-13. Timer?
-In settings to make harder - get extra points!!!
 14. Flip tiles animation
 15. Sound?
 16. Keyboard function?